Once you have used a vintage Singer Model 221 or 222 Featherweight

 extension (about 2" shorter than on the black machines), and they have a more petite carry case.
 But just like their black counterparts they were built

-It's equipped with the graduated increment needleplate.
-There
+serviced and ready to get back to work!
+It's equipped with the graduated increment needleplate,

 Featherweight's original green and white carry case is clean and